codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 Once the hybrid runtime is successfully installed, it is provisioned on the Kubernetes cluster, and displayed in the **Runtimes** page.

-### Hybrid runtimes post-installation configuration
+### Hybrid runtime post-installation configuration

-After provisioning a hybrid runtime, you may have to configure additional settings for the following:
+After provisioning a hybrid runtime, configure additional settings for the following:

 * NGINX Enterprise installations (with and without NGINX Ingress Operator)
 * AWS ALB installations
-* If you used the `--skip-ingress` flag to bypass installing ingress resources
+* Cluster routing service if you bypassed installing ingress resources
+* (Existing hybrid runtimes) Internal and external ingress host specifications
+* Register Git integrations

 #### NGINX Enterprise post-install configuration